• Applications

 Bioresorbable patient-specific implants for bone replacement

 A car accident resulting in a craniocerebral trauma might result in the need of pressure relief surgery (trepanation) to save the patient’s life.
-The cranial bone area removed must be replaced:
+The cranial bone area removed must be replaced.

 3D printing offers the possibility to produce patient-specific bioresorbable implants for faster healing.
 Furthermore, 3D printing allows the creation of an interconnected pore network where the size and shape of pores can be specifically designed to best support the healing process.
 Cells can enter these pores and form new blood vessels, subsequently encouraging resorption of the implant and the regeneration of native bone tissue.
 All this can be done without harming any animals as the materials are of non-animal sources and thus are vegan.